nickassafkirk/hygge_houseplants/README.md

         AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
     ```

 1. In heroku under the settings section reveal your config vars and use the values from S3 Bucket and the CSV file that you downloaded at step 26 to add the config variables to your heroku app.
-You will also need to Add the following variables
+You will also need to Add the following variables which we previously listed.

     AWS_STORAGE_BUCKET_NAME -> The name of your S3 Bucket you created for this project
     AWS_S3_REGION_NAME -> The region for your S3 Bucket eg 'eu-west-1'